stevendwood/html5-dropzone/README.md

 #### Customising the drag image

 One of the major holes of the IE implementation is the inability to provide a custom drag image.
-The spec actually allows you to use a DOM element as the custom drag image, the trick being that it has to be visible.
-To provide a custom drag image use the "ghost" function.  e.g consider a multi-select list.
+The spec allows you to use a DOM element as the custom drag image, the trick being that it has to be visible.  e.g consider a multi-select list.
 If the user selects more than one thing, then we need to be able to indicate in the drag that more than one thing is being dragged.
-In this example we provide a custom ghost image that addes into a UL a clone of all the list items having the "selected" class.
+In this example we provide a custom ghost image that adds into a UL a clone of all the list items having the "selected" class.

 #####<code>ghost()</code>

 [Custom drag image demo](http://stevendwood.github.io/html5-dropzone/examples/custom-drag-image.html)

 The ghost function takes as an argument either a DOM node or a function that produces a DOM node and is called at drag start.
-Typically this will be used in setDragImage for browsers that support.
+Typically this will be used in setDragImage for browsers that support it.
 Using this function allows you to supply any DOM node (doesn't have to be on the page).  e.g. :

 ```javascript